snigdhasambitak/CKA-k8s-buildCluster/README.md

 # CKA-k8s-buildCluster : Building a Kubernetes Cluster with Kubeadm for CKA exam

-Your team is ready to deploy the first version of their new online storefront.
-The team is anticipating the potential for a high degree of customer usage after deployment, and they want to make use of Kubernetes in order to enable them to respond quickly to changing needs.
-In order to do this, they need a new Kubernetes cluster.
 You have been given the task of quickly spinning up a working Kubernetes cluster with one master and two worker nodes.

 ## install Docker on all three nodes.